apache/pekko-projection/docs/src/main/paradox/kafka.md

 However, there is a caveat when chosing for `exactly-once`.
 When the Kafka Consumer Group rebalance occurs it's possible that some messages from a revoked partitions are still in-flight and have not yet been committed to the offset store.
 Projections will attempt to filter out such messages, but it's not possible to guarantee it all the time.

-To mitigate that risk, you can increase the value of `akka.projection.kafka.read-offset-delay` (defaults to 500ms).
+To mitigate that risk, you can increase the value of `pekko.projection.kafka.read-offset-delay` (defaults to 500ms).
 This delay adds a buffer of time between when the Kafka Source Provider starts up, or when it's assigned a new partition, to retrieve the map of partitions to offsets to give any projections running in parallel a chance to drain in-flight messages.

 ## Committing offset in Kafka